top of page

 By integrating the Reggio Emilia philosophy, we create an enriching, respectful, and inspiring educational experience that celebrates individuality and promotes lifelong learning.

-Each club at EPOSHC fosters creativity, collaboration, and a love of learning in an enjoyable and supportive environment.
+Each EPOSHC club fosters creativity, collaboration, and a love for learning in a supportive environment.

 bottom of page